 A suburban meadow can help free you from tiresome yard work

 These days, many of us are searching for alternatives to conventional lawn and garden care, a chore that has become increasingly dependent on time and maintenance as well as pesticides and other poisons.
-The suburban meadow offers a beautiful solution to this problem.
+The meadow garden can offer a solution to this problem.

-Low-maintenance and chemical-free, meadows require far less yard work while optimizing land use, reducing soil erosion and saving water.
-The very act of planting a meadow can improve water quality in the community by curbing the need for harmful chemicals and fertilizers.
+In comparison to lawns, meadows require far less yard work while optimizing land use, reducing soil erosion and saving water.
+The very act of planting a meadow can improve water quality in the surrounding community by reducing levels of harmful chemicals and fertilizers.
 And by making use of native wildflowers and grasses, meadows help preserve the landscape while complementing and enhancing a home’s natural terrain.

 “If you think about things in life, diversity is usually the most healthy.
 Traditional lawns allow little opportunity for biodiversity, let alone plant or insect life.”